Abstract

 Introduction

-Polyphenism is a fascinating phenomenon of phenotypic plasticity, where a single genome produces multiple distinct phenotypes in response to environmental cues (Simpson and Sword, 2011).
-In recent years, polyphenism has garnered increasing attention and has become a focal point of research in cutting-edge fields, such as ecology, evolutionary biology, epigenetics, and entomology.
+Polyphenism is a transformation phenomenon of phenotypic plasticity, where a single genome produces multiple distinct phenotypes in response to environmental cues (Simpson and Sword, 2011).
+In recent years, polyphenism has garnered increasing attention and has become a focal point of research, such as ecology, evolutionary biology, epigenetics, and entomology.
 Nature presents us with numerous remarkable examples of polyphenism.
 For instance, we observe seasonal polyphenism in psylla (Butt and Stuart, 1986) and butterflies (Emily et al., 2014; Baudach and Vilcinskas, 2021), sexual and wing polyphenism in aphids and planthoppers (Xu et al., 2015; Shang et al., 2020), caste polyphenism in ants and honeybees (Kucharski et al., 2008; Bonasio et al., 2012), sex determination in reptiles and fish regulated by temperature and social factors (Janzen and Phillips, 2006; Liu et al., 2017), and environmentally induced polyphenism in plants (Gratani, 2014).
 Undoubtedly, polyphenism plays a major contributor to the population dynamics of insects worldwide (Noor et al., 2008).
-Numerous studies have reported that insect polyphenism is influenced by a range of external environment factors, such as temperature, population density, photoperiod, and dietary nutrition (Simpson and Sword, 2011; Ma et al., 2011; An et al., 2012;).
+Numerous studies have reported that insect polyphenism is influenced by a range of external environment factors, such as temperature, population density, photoperiod, and dietary nutrition (Simpson and Sword, 2011; Ma et al., 2011; An et al., 2012; Zhang et al., 2019).
 Additionally, internal neuro-hormones, including insulin, dopamine, and ecdysone, have been found to play crucial roles in insect polyphenism (Ma et al., 2011; Uehara et al., 2011; Xu et al., 2015; Vellichirammal et al., 2017).
-However, the specific molecular mechanism underling polyphenism still require further clarification.
+However, the specific molecular mechanism underling temperature-dependent polyphenism still require further clarification.

 Cacopsylla chinensis (Yang & Li) is a pear psylla belonging to Hemiptera order, which causes severe damage to trees and fruits in the major pear production areas across East Asian countries, including China and Japan (Hildebrand et al., 2010; Wei et al., 2020).
 This phloem-sucking psylla inflicts harm on young shoots and leaves in both adult and nymph stages, leading to stunted and withered pear trees (Ge et al., 2019).
 Furthermore, C. chinensis secretes a substantial amount of honeydew and acts as a vector for plant pathogenic microorganisms, such as the phytoplasma of pear decline disease and Erwinia amovora (Hildebrand et al., 2010).
 Importantly, this pest demonstrates strong adaptability to its environment and exhibits seasonal polyphenism, manifesting as summer-form (SF) and winter-form (WF), which display significant differences in morphological characteristics throughout the seasons (Ge et al., 2019; Zhang et al., 2023).
-The summer-form has a lighter body color and causes more severe damage, while the winter-form, in contrast, has a brown to dark brown body color, a larger body size, and stronger resistance (Ge et al., 2019; Tougeron et al., 2021).
+The summer-form has a lighter body color and causes more severe damage, while the winter-form, in contrast, has a brown to dark brown body color, a larger body size, and stronger resistance to weather condition (Ge et al., 2019; Tougeron et al., 2021).
 In a previous study, Zhang et al. demonstrated that a low temperature of 10°C and the temperature receptor CcTRPM regulate the transition from summer-form to winter-form in C. chinensis by affecting cuticle thickness and chitin content (Zhang et al., 2023).
 Up to now, no insect hormones or neuropeptides underling this seasonal polyphenism in C. chinensis have been identified.

 MicroRNAs (miRNAs), which are approximately 23 nucleotides in length and belong to a class of small noncoding RNAs, play a crucial role in the regulation of posttranscriptional gene expression (Lucas and Raikhel, 2013).
 Increasing studies have shown that miRNAs are important in insect polyphenism, such as miR-31, miR-9, and miR-252, as well as hormone signaling, for examples, miR-133 in dopamine synthesis (Yang et al., 2014; Zhang et al., 2020; Shang et al., 2020; Zhang et al., 2023).
 However, there have been no reports on miRNAs targeting Bursicon and its receptor.
 Therefore, studying the molecular mechanism of miRNA regulation of the Bursicon receptor at the post-transcriptional level would be highly innovation.
 In this study, we conducted bioinformatics analysis, qRT-PCR, and Western blot to identify two Bursicon subunits (CcBurs-α and CcBurs-β) and their association with low temperature of 10°C. We then employed RNAi, cuticle staining, and transmission electron microscopy to study the effects of CcBurs-α and CcBurs-β on cuticle content, cuticle thickness, and the transition percent from summer-form to winter-form in C. chinensis.
 Furthermore, we identified CcBurs-R as the Bursicon receptor and investigated its role in the transition from summer-form to winter-form.
 Finally, through in vivo and in vitro assays, we discovered that miR-6012 targets CcBurs-R and is involved in the seasonal polyphenism.
 These efforts not only shed light on the novel function of Bursicon and its receptor in mediating the transition from summer-form to winter-form in C. chinensis, but also enhance our understanding of the neuroendocrine basis of insect seasonal polyphenism.